AmitMandliya/AmitMandliya/README.md

 - Wolfpub database: Designed a management system in **MariaDB** for Wolf publishing house to store, manipulate, and search books by staff members and distributors.
 Created an application in **Java** using **Hibernate** to perform the operations.

 - Applying [nature-inspired](https://github.com/AmitMandliya/multiple-sequence-alignment/blob/master/CSC530%20Project%20Proposal.pdf) heuristic to optimize the algorithms to solve NP Hard problems have become popular recently.
 One such heuristic is ant colony optimization.
 We are currently working on implementing this algorithm in **Julia** to solve the [multiple sequence alignment](https://en.wikipedia.org/wiki/Multiple_sequence_alignment) problem.
 This problem has been an important one in molecular biology.

+- Socket programming: Implemented a peer-to-peer (P2P) system with a centralized index (CI).
+The idea is to develop a file-sharing system over TCP.
+Peers can join a system and inform server about the files it has and also download the files from other peers who has joined the system.
+The technologies used are: **Java, Socket Programming, Multithreading**.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)